mojotech/capybara-ui/docs/getting_started.md

 # Cucumber helpers
-CapybaraUI currently provides a single method to work with Cucumber tables.
+Capybara UI currently provides a single method to work with Cucumber tables.

 ```ruby
 Then(/^some step that takes in a cucumber table$/) do |table|